Soran Mama Hama: Reactions

-Livin journalists issued a statement on July 21, 2008, holding KRG officials accountable for Hama's death.
+Lvin journalists issued a statement on July 21, 2008, holding KRG officials accountable for Hama's death.
 Ahmed Mira, editor-in-chief of Lvin Magazine, expressed a desire that Kurdish parties be held responsible for Hama’s death because most security and police in the region are Kurdish.
 Mira said, "Kurdish parties in Kirkuk should be held accountable first, because no investigation has been done yet."

 Kurdish writer Mariwan Wriya Qanie’s said, "Killing this young Kirkuki was a starting point to a world where nothing is normal anymore."

 Shwan Muhamad, editor-in-chief of Awene newspaper said, “A dirty hand took this young Kirkuki.
 Soran’s murder was the beginning of a wave which has lasted still, and no one knows about its future.

 "Where’s the result of investigation committees of Kurdish authority?"

 Muhamad commented that the killing could be a starting point for those who want the Kurdish Regional Government (KRG) to return to tyranny saying, “Those who are behind committing this act don’t understand democratic values and see returning KRG to tyranny as normal.”